-The general corporate income tax rate for all taxpayers in the Former Yugoslav Republic of Macedonia is flat and amounts to 10%.
+The general corporate income tax rate for all taxpayers in the Mazars in North Macedonia is flat and amounts to 10%.
 Exceptionally, companies with a total revenue up to 3 million denars (MKD) are exempted from the payment of CIT, and companies with a total revenue between 3,000,001 and 6,000,000 denars have the option to pay CIT in the amount of 1% of the total revenue.

 The tax base is the pre-tax profit modified by several increasing and decreasing items.
 Losses can be carried forward within a limited period of 3 years.
 Loss carry-back is not permitted.
 No special limitations are applicable in case of M&A transactions.
-There are tax exemptions for investments in tangible and intangible assets (reinvested earnings) and also for taxpayers who perform their activity in a Technological Industrial Development zone for a period of 10 years (from the commencement of performance).
+The tax base is reduced for the amount of investment of profits (reinvested profit) for development purposes i.e. investment in tangible assets (property, plant and equipment) and intangible assets (computer software and patents) intended to expand the activity of the taxpayer.

 |Arm’s length principle||since 2009|